 Nightlife

 You will always find a place to party and partake in some epic nightlife in Tamarindo.
-There’s often live music at the restaurants like Mercadito, Chiringuito, Langosta Surf Club, El Be!, The Joint World Famous Burgers, Lizard Lounge, Longboards and The Ocean.
+There’s often live music at the restaurants like Mercadito, Chiringuito, Langosta Surf Club, El Be!, Lizard Lounge, Longboards and The Ocean.

 Pacifico Bar, Rumours, Sharkys, Crazy Monkey Bar and Lizard Lounge are popular places for drinking, dancing and partying.